-In accordance with the terms of our engagement letter dated 1 September 2019 and further to the requirements of the Education and Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2019 to 2020, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by TEACH Poole during the period 1 September 2019 to 31 August 2020 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 20 September 2019 and further to the requirements of the Education and Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2020 to 2021, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by TEACH Poole during the period 1 September 2020 to 31 August 2021 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.

-This report is made solely to the Board of Trustees and the ESFA in accordance with the terms of our engagement letter.
+This report is made solely to TEACH Poole and the ESFA in accordance with the terms of our engagement letter.
 Our work has been undertaken so that we might state to TEACH Poole and the ESFA those matters we are required to state in a report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the TEACH Poole and the ESFA, for our work, for this report, or for the conclusion we have formed.

-Respective responsibilities of TEACH Poole's accounting officer and the reporting accountant The accounting officer is responsible, under the requirements of TEACH Poole's funding agreement with the Secretary of State for Education dated 20 March 2015 and the Academies Financial Handbook, extant from 1 September 2019, for ensuring that expenditure disbursed and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.
+Respective responsibilities of TEACH Poole's Accounting Officer and the reporting accountant The Accounting Officer is responsible, under the requirements of TEACH Poole's funding agreement with the Secretary of State for Education dated 20 March 2015 and the Academies Financial Handbook, extant from 1 September 2020, for ensuring that expenditure disbursed and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.

-Our responsibilities for this engagement are established in the United Kingdom by our profession's ethical guidance and are to obtain limited assurance and report in accordance with our engagement letter and the requirements of the Academies Accounts Direction 2019 to 2020.
-We report to you whether anything has come to our attention in carrying out our work which suggests that in all material respects, expenditure disbursed and income received during the period 1 September 2019 to 31 August 2020 have not been applied to purposes intended by Parliament or that the financial transactions do not conform to the authorities which govern them.
+Our responsibilities for this engagement are established in the United Kingdom by our profession's ethical guidance and are to obtain limited assurance and report in accordance with our engagement letter and the requirements of the Academies Accounts Direction 2020 to 2021.
+We report to you whether anything has come to our attention in carrying out our work which suggests that in all material respects, expenditure disbursed and income received during the period 1 September 2020 to 31 August 2021 have not been applied to purposes intended by Parliament or that the financial transactions do not conform to the authorities which govern them.

-TEACH Poole Independent Reporting Accountant's Assurance Report on Regularity to TEACH Poole and the Education & Skills Funding Agency
+Independent Reporting Accountant's Assurance Report on Regularity to TEACH Poole and the Education & Skills Funding Agency